eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 ### Frame Operation

-For a selection of edges, the Move-mode sidebar allows to move the whole geometry sideway using the "Shift selected edges geoemtry" element.
-A position value shifts geometry to the right (relative to the driving direction) and a negatve value shifts geometry to the left.
+For a selection of edges, the Move-mode sidebar allows to move the whole geometry sideway using the "Shift selected edges geometry" element.
+A position value shifts geometry to the right (relative to the driving direction) and a negative value shifts geometry to the left.

 For a selection edges and/or junctions the Move-mode sidebar allows to move all objects in Z-direction using the "Change Z in selection" element.
 The applied value can either be set as the new "absolute" Z value or it can be applied relative to the existing Z position.